zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-projections.md

     The projection was created and sent to the grid.
 Because there are four items in the `QueryCache`, the projection will run four times, once on each object.
 Every time the mapping function runs on an item in the grid, this sample creates a new ID for the resulting `RobotDetails` object.

 1. Activate the first line in the grid by clicking on it so that the child blade opens.
-You may need to scroll to view the grid and the child blade to the right.
+You may need to scroll to the right to view the grid and the child blade.

-1. Click on the **update status** command at the top of the blade.
-This simulates the `QueryCache` getting an updated property value for that activated item, generally by polling the server.
-You will see that the status for the robot was updated but the child blade closed.
-The activated item is still the same item in the `QueryCache`, because the name has not changed, but one of its properties has been updated.
-The reason why this implementation is considered to be somewhat buggy is explained in the **log** at the bottom of the blade.
+1. Clicking on the **update status** command at the top of the blade simulates the `QueryCache` receiving a property value for the activated item.
+Typically, new property values are retrieved by polling the server.
+Whe the status is updated, the child blade closes and the new status for the robot is displayed.
+The activated item is the same item in the `QueryCache`, because the name has not changed, but one of its properties has been updated.

+The reason why this implementation is considered to be somewhat buggy is contained  in the **log** at the bottom of the blade.

     ```
     Updating robot status to 'processor' (robot='Bolt')
     Creating a projection (projection id=8, robot=Bolt)
     ```

-    After the status observable updates the map's projection, the function runs and computes a different projected item.
-The object with projectionId === 4 is gone and has been replaced with a new item with projectionId === 8.
-This is why the child blade closed.
-The item that was in the `selectableSet's` `activatedItems` observable array no longer exists in the grid's item list, because it has been replaced by an item with the same `name` and `modelAndMfg` but a new `status`.
+When the `status` observable updates the map's projection, the function runs and computes a different projected item.
+The object with "projectionId === 4" is gone and is replaced with a new item with "projectionId === 8" or some other value.
+Consequently, the child blade closed because its contents were based on the value of the  `status` observable.
+The object that was in the grid's item had a different status value, and it has  been replaced by an item with the same `name` and `modelAndMfg` but a new `status`.
+The previous  that was in the `selectableSet's` `activatedItems` observable array no longer exists in the grid's item list.

 #### How map() works